chrisdfir/sysmon2splunk/README.md

 ```
 index=sysmon
 ```
+12. Chop up the data and create visualizations for effective and efficient analysis.

 *Note: If your organization pays for a Splunk Enterprise license, you may be eligible to request a 50GB/day developer license.
 This provides for a much larger playing field than the free license limitation of 500MB/day.
-Ensure your company email address is on your Splunk.com account when requesting a developer license here: https://www.splunk.com/en_us/resources/personalized-dev-test-licenses.html
+Ensure your company email address is on your Splunk.com account when requesting a developer license here:   https://www.splunk.com/en_us/resources/personalized-dev-test-licenses.html*

+**Updates with Sysmon queries and dashboards to come.**